wilfredbayudan/wanderlist-client/README.md

 ```
 5. Run `npm install` in the Terminal to install dependencies.
 6. Run `npm start` in the Terminal to start the Wanderlist App.
 By default, you will be able to view the app [http://localhost:3000](http://localhost:3000).
 Have fun!

+## Contributing

+Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/wilfredbayudan/wanderlist-client.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

+## License

+The package is available as open source under the terms of the MIT License.

+## Code of Conduct

+Everyone interacting in the joke-frontend project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.